 For some time now, it had been suspected that repeat expansions in the NIPA1 gene constitute a risk factor for the development of ALS.
 In 2012, dr. Hylke Blauw from UMC Utrecht published a study that suggested an association between NIPA1 and ALS.
 Thanks to a large international collaboration within Project MinE, this has now been confirmed.

 «We confirmed that repeat expansions in NIPA1 increase the risk of ALS.
 However, the effect is not so great that it causes the hereditary form of the disease.»

-UMC Utrecht’s research group, which consisted of, among others, doctor-researchers Gijs Tazelaar and Annelot Dekker, used all previous data of dr. Hylke Blauw and data from Project MinE.
+UMC Utrecht’s research group, which consisted of, among others, physician-scientists Gijs Tazelaar and Annelot Dekker, used all previous data of dr. Hylke Blauw and data from Project MinE.
 In addition, they also examined the DNA of other ALS patients and healthy control subjects.
 In total, their data set consisted of data from 6,245 ALS patients and 5,051 control subjects.